teongzhe/ChessTeachingAssistant/README.md

 Follow the instructions below to get started!
 1. Download the zip package from https://drive.google.com/uc?id=1gI1Pe5u1tDIbaU6Vg2gpoLkuFNjr16UZ&export=download
 2. Unzip the package to a location of your choice
-3. Check that the contents include `chess_teaching_assistant.exe` and a folder named `img` (don't delete this folder!)
+3. Check that the contents include `ChessTeachingAssistant.exe` and a folder named `img` (don't delete this folder!)
-3. Run `chess_teaching_assistant.exe`
+3. Run `ChessTeachingAssistant.exe`
 4. Start teaching!

 Well....
 That's it if you didn't run into any problems.
-The uploaded `chess_teaching_assistant.exe` only works on computers with similar operating systems to the computer on which it was built on.
+The uploaded `ChessTeachingAssistant.exe` only works on computers with similar operating systems to the computer on which it was built on.
-If you encounter problems when running `chess_teaching_assistant.exe`, do read on, and maybe get your IT consultant to help you out if you're feeling lost!
+If you encounter problems when running `ChessTeachingAssistant.exe`, do read on, and maybe get your IT consultant to help you out if you're feeling lost!